alyulina/spoon-billed-sandpiper/data/README.md

-This folder contains all of the input data required to generate figures in `../figures` by running the code in `../parameter fitting`.
+This folder contains all of the input data required to generate figures in `../figures` by running the code in `../parameter-fitting`.
 These data were obtained by runnning the code in `../simulations`.